 1. Initiation

-You can initiate an NEFT by providing your bank with the beneficiary’s details, like the beneficiary’s name, bank name, branch name, account number, and IFSC (Indian Financial System Code).
-NEFT can be initiated through Internet banking, mobile banking or by visiting your branch.
+To initiate an NEFT, the sender needs to provide the beneficiary’s details, like the beneficiary’s name, bank name, branch name, account number, and IFSC (Indian Financial System Code) to their bank.
+NEFT can be initiated by logging in to Internet banking, mobile banking or by visiting a bank branch in person.

 2. Processing

-After you initiate the transfer, the bank prepares a message containing the transaction details and forwards it to their NEFT Service Centre.
-These centres act as a pool to which NEFT payments are sent.
+After the sender initiates the transfer, the bank prepares a detailed message containing the necessary transaction details, like account number, bank name, IFSC code, etc. and forwards it to their NEFT Service Centre.
+These centres act as a central hub for processing NEFT transactions.
+It collects and pools all NEFT transactions received from various branches and customers.

 3. Batching

-The NEFT Service Centre collects transactions that need to be settled into ‘batches’ for various banks.
+The NEFT Service Centre groups the transactions destined for different banks together into batches after collecting and pooling them.
 Batches are settled at about the same time every hour, helping set off and settle transactions efficiently.
-Batching facilitates the banks to settle transactions easily and handle large amounts of money.
+Batching facilitates the banks to settle transactions easily with the respective banks and handle large amounts of money.

 4. Clearing and Settlement

-The NEFT’s central system, designed, supplied, and managed by the RBI, receives transaction batches from all the service centres.
-It behaves like a clearinghouse, neutralising the batch of transactions based on the beneficiary’s bank.
+The NEFT’s central system, which acts as a clearing house and is managed by the RBI, receives transaction batches from all the service centres.
+It sorts the batch of transactions based on the beneficiary’s bank.
 It directs settlement instructions to both the sender’s and the beneficiary’s banks.
+This process ensures a smooth transfer of funds between banks.

 5. Funds Movement

-According to the settlement instructions, the sender’s bank begins a debit transaction and deducts the specified amount from their account.
+Based on the settlement instructions received from the NEFT’s central system, the sender’s bank begins a debit transaction and deducts the specified amount from their account.
 The RBI is in charge of a country’s financial stability, and these funds are transferred to it.
+It holds the funds temporarily before forwarding them to the beneficiary’s account.

 6. Crediting Beneficiary